MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenarios-2.md

    > [!NOTE]
    > The existing applications or services do not necessarily have to be migrated into new landing zones (Azure subscriptions)

-7. Create new Azure subscriptions to provide landing zones that can support migration projects from on-premises.
+7. Create new Azure subscriptions to provide landing zones that can support new applications/workloads.
 Place them under the proper management group (corporate or online).

 The following diagram shows the state during the migration approach of this sample scenario: